Understanding SQL Server Case Sensitivity

 For example, if you have an index on the “Name” column and it is not case sensitive, it will include both “Dev” and “dev” as separate entries.
 This can significantly increase the size of your index and slow down query performance.

-READ ALSO How to Host Private ARK Server - A Comprehensive Guide for Devs
+READ ALSO Understanding SQL Server Coalesce: A Guide for Dev

 To make your indexes case sensitive, you can specify a case sensitive collation when creating or altering the index.
 For example: